84th Regiment of Foot (Royal Highland Emigrants): Battle of Moore's Creek Bridge, North Carolina

 Members of the 84th Highland Regiment were in the Battle of Moore's Creek Bridge, North Carolina, in early 1776.
 On 27 February 1776, the 84th Regiment, with a number of new recruits, was marching to the port of Wilmington, North Carolina.
 There they were to join with a force arriving from Europe and participate in operations in the southern colonies.
 The recruited force, at first numbering 1,600 American Loyalists but reduced during the march by desertions to fewer than 800, faced off against 1,000 American Patriots.
 The American Loyalists' movement was blocked by Patriot forces on two occasions, but the Loyalists managed to bypass them to reach the bridge over Widow Moore's Creek.
-Captain McLeod, who had survived the Battle of Bunker Hill, was killed leading the charge at Moore's Creek Bridge.
+Captain McLeod, who had survived the Battle of Bunker Hill, was killed leading history's last known Highland charge at Moore's Creek Bridge.
 Half of the regiment was captured and thirty were killed; with ninety six officers and men taken prisoner.
 The majority of the Carolina recruits were never able to join the regiment since the Loyalist forces were scattered after the battle.

 Lt.
 Col. Donald MacDonald helped with the recruiting in North Carolina and fought in the Battle of Moore's Creek Bridge.
 Both MacLean and MacDonald were taken prisoner.